 While there are roughly 37,590 rural residents with customary and traditional use determinations for Unit 2 deer, a much smaller number of users typically report hunting and harvesting deer from Unit 2 each year.
-Even though the amount of hunter participation and harvest taking place in Unit 2 varies somewhat each year due to a variety of factors, an estimated average of 1,054 FQSUs and 954 NFQUs have harvested approximately 2,651 deer each year from Unit 2 between 1997 and 2023 (see Table 6).
-On average, FQSUs have accounted for 63% of this harvest total each year, with NFQUs accounting for the remaining 37% of the harvest (Table 6).
-Yet, the number of deer actually harvested from Unit 2 each year could be up to double this average (~5,302 deer) if accounting for estimated rates of unreported and/or illegal harvest (see Person 2010).
+Even though the amount of hunter participation and harvest taking place in Unit 2 varies somewhat each year due to a variety of factors, an estimated average of 1,045 FQSUs and 950 NFQUs have harvested approximately 2,621 deer each year from Unit 2 between 1997 and 2024 (see Table 6).
+On average, FQSUs accounted for about 63% of this harvest total each year, with NFQUs accounting for the remaining 37% of the harvest (Table 6).

 Despite recent declines in reported hunter participation and harvest among both federally qualified and non-federally qualified user groups, most of the deer harvest and hunter effort in Unit 2 continues to be attributable to hunters residing in closest proximity to the unit (see Table 6).
-From 1997-2023, residents of Unit 2 and Unit 1A accounted for a combined average of 75% of all hunters and 83% of all harvests taken from Unit 2 each year (Table 6).
-Federally qualified residents of Unit 2 accounted for the greatest overall number of hunters (~45%) and harvests (~56%) each year during this period (Table 6).
-Federally qualified residents of Unit 3 accounted for about 5.3% of hunters and 5.4% of harvest in Unit 2 during this period (Table 6).
-Residents of more distant communities in Units 1C, 1D, 4, and 5 combined to account for only 3.4% of all deer hunters and about 3% of the deer harvest in Unit 2 each year over the same period (Table 6).
+From 1997-2024, residents of Unit 2 and Unit 1A accounted for a combined average of 75% of all hunters and 83% of all harvests taken from Unit 2 each year (Table 6).
+Federally qualified residents of Unit 2 accounted for the greatest overall number of hunters (~46%) and harvests (~56%) each year during this period (Table 6).
+Federally qualified residents of Unit 3 accounted for about 5% of all hunters and harvests in Unit 2 during this period (Table 6).
+Residents of more distant communities in Units 1C, 1D, 4, and 5 combined to account for only 3.5% of all deer hunters and about 3% of the deer harvest in Unit 2 each year over the same period (Table 6).
 In the past, NFQUs from Ketchikan in Unit 1A accounted for about 28% of all hunters and 25% of all harvest in Unit 2, while NFQUs from outside Units 1-5 accounted for a combined average of about 16% of all hunters and 9% of all harvests taking place in Unit 2 each year during this period (Table 6).
-Based on these hunting patterns and proximity to Unit 2, the remainder of this §804 analysis will focus most specifically on residents of Units 2, 1A, and 3.
-It is also important to note that rural residents of Units 1C, 1D, 4, and 5A did not gain customary and traditional use determinations for deer in Unit 2 until 2018, but residents of these units were still able to hunt deer in Unit 2 under State regulations.
+It is important to note that rural residents of Units 1C, 1D, 4, and 5A did not gain customary and traditional use determinations for deer in Unit 2 until 2018, but residents of these units were still able to hunt deer in Unit 2 under State regulations.

 Table 6.
-Average Hunters, Hunter Days, and Harvest per year in Unit 2 by Unit of Residence and User Type, from 1997-2023 (McCoy 2019a; Churchwell 2024, 2025).
-(Rural residents of Units 1C, 1D, 4, and 5A did not gain customary and traditional use determinations for deer in Unit 2 until 2018, but they were still able to hunt deer in Unit 2 under State regulations).
+Average Hunters, Hunter Days, and Harvest per year in Unit 2 by Unit of Residence and User Type, from 1997-2024 (McCoy 2019a; Churchwell 2024, 2025). \(Rural residents of Units 1C, 1D, 4, and 5A did not gain customary and traditional use determinations for deer in Unit 2 until 2018, but they were still able to hunt deer in Unit 2 under State regulations).